Financial-Facts/.github/profile/README.md

 ## How to Get Started

-1. **Explore the Stock Listings**: Check out our regularly updated list of undervalued stocks using the public API endpoints at https://financial-facts.net/swagger-ui/index.html
+1. **Explore the Stock Listings**: Check out our regularly updated list of undervalued stocks at https://financial-facts.net

 2. **Access Financial Data**: Dive deep into the historical financial data to understand the fundamentals of each stock.